 Why rent instead of buy?

 - Monthly payments may be lower than mortgage payments.
-Use our mortgage calculator to determine what your mortgage payments may be.
+Use our rent vs. buy calculator to determine what your mortgage payments may be.

-- Compared with a mortgage, a lease is a short-term commitment.
+- Compared with a mortgage, a lease is a shorter-term commitment.

-- Someone else performs (and pays for) repairs.
+- Someone else typically performs (and pays for) repairs.

 - Rent payments may cover appliances, furniture, utilities and even cable/internet.

-- No significant down payment or loan closing costs are required to start renting.
+- No down payment or loan closing costs are required to start renting.

 - It's easier to sign a lease than to get approved for a mortgage.